ahmed86-star/AI-Budgeting-Application/README.md

 - [Shadcn UI](https://ui.shadcn.com/) for the beautiful UI components
 - [Recharts](https://recharts.org/) for the responsive charts
 - [Lucide Icons](https://lucide.dev/) for the elegant icons
+- [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
+- [TypeScript](https://www.typescriptlang.org/) for the type safety
+- [React Hook Form](https://react-hook-form.com/) for the form handling
+- [Zod](https://zod.dev/) for the schema validation

+## 📚 Documentation

+For detailed documentation on how to use and extend BudgetAI, visit our [documentation site](https://ahmed-dev1.com/docs/budgetai).

 ---